RiyaTiwari207/Vityarathi-project/README.md

 Conclusion

-This project demonstrates the use of core Python programming concepts and provides a practical solution to automate attendance tracking.
-It can be further enhanced and integrated with schools or online learning platforms.
+This project helps in maintaining classroom attendance in a simple digital form.
+It saves time and keeps the records more organized compared to manual writing.
+In the future, this project can be improved by adding database support, a graphical interface, or biometric attendance features.

 Developed by
 Riya Kumari